Greek police search Golden Dawn offices after man stabbed to death

-ATHENS Greek police searched the offices of the Golden Dawn party on Wednesday after an anti-racism rapper was stabbed to death by a man who sympathized with the far-right group.
+ATHENS Greek police searched the offices of the Golden Dawn party on Wednesday after an anti-racism rapper was stabbed to death by a man who sympathised with the far-right group.

 The killing touched a nerve in Greece, where an economic crisis has worsened social tensions, and rallies in several cities to mark the death turned violent.

 A 45-year-old man was arrested and admitted to the killing, police said.
-Greece's citizen protection minister said the suspect was a Golden Dawn sympathizer.
+Greece's citizen protection minister said the suspect was a Golden Dawn sympathiser.

 Pavlos Fissas, 35, who went by the stage name Killah P, was stabbed twice in the heart and chest on Tuesday night in a brawl after a soccer match shown in a cafe in Keratsini, a working-class suburb of Athens.